 By early 2019, notes received by WaterLegacy from MPCA files and confidential source information indicated that EPA had prepared written comments on the draft PolyMet water pollution permit, but had suppressed them at MPCA’s request.
 The comments had been read aloud to MPCA, but notes reflecting that fact were hidden or destroyed.
 Since EPA is the agency responsible for oversight of NPDES permits under the federal Clean Water Act, EPA’s comments are important in permitting as well as for the appeals WaterLegacy and our allies had filed.

 The Minnesota Court of Appeals transferred the PolyMet water pollution permit cases to the district court on June 25, 2019.
 A hearing was held in district court in January 2020.
-The PolyMet permit scandal includes the following:

 Why do MPCA’s procedural irregularities matter?

 The revelation of MPCA’s PolyMet permit scandal has changed everything.
 An NPDES permit issued by Minnesota must comply with the Clean Water Act.
 EPA’s strong criticism of the PolyMet water pollution permit is vital evidence that this PolyMet permit violates federal law.

 When a permit decision is appealed, courts evaluate whether an agency acted reasonably and relied on evidence or whether a decision was affected by bias or political will.
 In the PolyMet permit case, MPCA not only campaigned to get EPA not to send its comments, but then deleted its emails and destroyed evidence.
 Several “smoking guns” were only obtained from EPA under the FOIA.
 MPCA’s PolyMet permit scandal tainted MPCA’s PolyMet permit decisions and resulted in a final permit that did not resolve EPA’s criticism, violated the Clean Water Act and failed to protect clean water or downstream communities..

 How did the permit scandal come to light?